toru173/nomi-discord-python/README.md

 This application uses an installer script that checks for Docker and tar then downloads and extracts the rest of the application.

 #### Run the Installer
-To download the installer, simply copy the command and paste it into your command line interpreter.
+To download the installer, copy the command and paste it into your command line interpreter.
 Each section shows how to do this for different operating systems.
 Make sure you copy and paste the right command for your computer's operating system.

 You can copy the download link by clicking the clipboard icon to the right of the command.